whoareu-btw/NixOS-Install/README.md

          };
        }

-# 11. Install nixos to your drive
+# 11. Install nixos into your drive
       Install by using this command:

 	  $ sudo nixos-install

 # 12. After installation
-      Once you done with installation, login as root, then give ur user a password by this command:
+      Once you done with installation, login as root, then give your user a password by this command:

 	  $ passwd name